savannanoh/599-Knitting-Complete/README.md

 When you're done placing the bends you want, you can enter a file name and then click "KNIT".

 The KnitOut files from running this file will show up in the "ui" folder.

+## Bugs

+I have not had a chance to exhaustively test and document all bugs, but I am aware that at least a few exist.